 The design is then sliced into superfine chunks horizontally before the sintering rolls into action.
 A chamber on the 3D printer is filled with powder; this is the material which will ultimately create the product.
 Typically, SLS works with plastics such as polymers and polyamides as other processes are more effective for the 3D printing of metal.

 The SLS process is particularly ideal for rapid prototyping, which is one of its main current uses.
 SLS is almost exclusively an industrial application with very minimal home use due to the cost and danger of using this technology in the home.

-Direct metal laser sintering (DMLS)
+What is Direct metal laser sintering (DMLS)?

 The direct metal laser sintering process (often abbreviated to DMLS) is controlled by a computer which instructs the laser what shape to ‘print’, moving across the powder to trace a cross-section of the product.
 This Laser pulses to heat up the metal powder, either to just below melting point – this is known as metal Laser sintering, or just above melting point which is known as selective Laser melting.

 This metal sintering or melting process fuses the powder together and creates a solid form.
 Once this first layer has been established, the printer platform drops, typically by no more than 0.1mm to expose a new layer of powder and the whole process of first tracing, then heating begins again.